Victor Lekhal

-Victor Pierrot Jean Mehdy Lekhal (فيكتور مهدي لكحل; born 27 February 1994) is a professional footballer who plays as a midfielder and currently play for Qatar Stars League club Umm Salal.
+Victor Mehdy Lekhal (فيكتور مهدي لكحل; born 27 February 1994) is a professional footballer who plays as a midfielder and currently play for Saudi Pro League club Al-Riyadh.
 Born in France, he earned one cap for the Algeria national team.

 Early life

 Lekhal was born in Fécamp, and his family is originally from Sétif, Algeria.
 He holds both French and Algerian nationalities.

 Club career

 In 2015–16, Lekhal was loaned out to US Avranches MSM for a season.

 On 3 June 2023, Lekhal was brought his club secure promotion to Ligue 1 from 2023 to 2024 after defeat Dijon FCO narrowly 1-0 and champions of Ligue 2 in 2022–23.
 Four days later at same month, Lekhal announcement officially joined to Qatar Stars League club, Umm Salal from 2023 to 2024 season after departure from French Ligue 2 club, Le Havre AC from academy to Senior in 11 years.